WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024 09 24

+I think I partially figured out why getting a list of spells using a spell school search wasn't working.
+It is doing multiple searches within Spell DAO to get the list of attributes for each spell it finds.
+Now...
+Another method does the same (Get Spells with the word found in the Spell).
+This doesn't have a problem.
+I do remember trying to figure out this problem back then.
+And I did.
+I just don't remember the solution a year later.
+Perhaps I actually wrote it in this log???
+Let me check...

+I feel like I did write it down somewhere.
+I need to start implementing a tag writing structure to find things years later.
+Something like <!> means it's important within my code and <?> means I have a problems that I need to come back to.
+As such, I should add <?!> to a solution to a problem I figured out.
+That and probably a title in between.
+Such as <?!>spell school query</> .
+It might look dumb, but I bet I'll control "<?!>" and find things a lot quicker!

+---

 ## 2024 09 22

 Stuck on trying to get the spells via a spell school search.
-I think it's because I haven't done the DAO for a very long time and now I need to remember how it is done...
+I think it's because I haven't done the DAO for a very long time, and now I need to remember how it is done...

 ---